JoryHogeveen/off-canvas-sidebars/readme.txt

 = Overview / Features =

-*	Add off-canvas sidebars to the left and right of your website
+*	Add off-canvas sidebars to the left, right, top and bottom of your website
 *	You can add the control buttons with a widget, a menu item or with custom code, [click here for documentation](http://plugins.adchsm.me/slidebars/usage.php "click here for documentation")
 *	Various customisation options under the Appearances menu